-What Yi Shun is looking for in Nonfiction:
+What we're looking for in Nonfiction

 - Be brave.
-Send me the stuff you never thought would get published anywhere.
-Send me the thing you have to take a deep breath over before submitting or running by your critique group.
+Send us the stuff you never thought would get published anywhere.
+Send us the thing you have to take a deep breath over before submitting or running by your critique group.

-What the editors are looking for in Flash:
+What we're looking for in Poetry

 - Send us poems that show the deeper side of ordinary, the new or explosive word choice, ones that are monumental in rhythm or character, ones that are passionate in their message and conveyed with a mastery of the poetic image.